Commercial Trucking Insurance Info

 A marketplace where underwriting syndicates, or mini-insurers, gather to sell insurance policies and reinsurance.
 Each syndicate is managed by an underwriter who decides whether or not to accept the risk.
 The Lloyd’s market is a major player in the international reinsurance market as well as a primary market for marine insurance and large risks.
 Originally, Lloyd’s was a London coffee house in the 1600s patronized by shipowners who insured each other’s hulls and cargoes.
 As Lloyd’s developed, wealthy individuals, called “Names,” placed their personal assets behind insurance risks as a business venture.
 Increasingly since the 1990s, most of the capital comes from corporations.

 A reduction in the quality or value of a property, or a legal liability.
+The most common definition refers to an incident that results in an insurance company paying out money under the terms of the policy.

 Loss Adjustment Expenses